Kabali

-Kabali is a 2016 Indian Tamil-language action drama film directed by Pa.
+Kabali is a 2016 Indian Tamil-language action drama film written and directed by Pa.
 Ranjith and produced by Kalaipuli S. Thanu under V Creations.
 The film stars Rajinikanth, Winston Chao, Radhika Apte, Sai Dhanshika, Kishore, Dinesh Ravi, Kalaiyarasan, John Vijay, Rosyam Nor, Nassar and Mime Gopi.
 In the film, Kabali, an aged gangster released from prison, sets out to exact revenge on his rivals while searching for his wife Kumudhavalli and daughter Yogitha who were presumed dead.

 Principal photography for the film commenced on 21 August 2015 in Chennai.
 While filming mostly occurred in Malaysia, some scenes were shot in Bangkok and Hong Kong, with shoot being completed in February 2016.
 The music was composed by Santhosh Narayanan, while cinematography and editing were handled by Murali G., and Praveen K. L.

 Kabali was released worldwide on 22 July 2016, in Tamil, and dubbed versions in Telugu and Hindi, with a premiere held in Malaysia on 21 July 2016, a day before its actual release.
 The film was released in Malay language on 29 July 2016.

+Kabali became the first Indian film to be officially released in Thailand, marking a significant milestone for Indian cinema's theatrical presence in the country.

 At the Ananda Vikatan Cinema Awards, the film was nominated for five categories, winning all of them.
 The film received two awards out of eight nominations at the 64th Filmfare Awards South, with one for Best Supporting Actress (Sai Dhanshika).
 The film received eight nominations at the IIFA Utsavam 2017, winning one of them.
 The film won five awards, at the Edison Awards, and two nominations at the 6th South Indian International Movie Awards.

+Kabali is the highest-grossing Tamil film at the time, with a worldwide gross estimated ₹320+ crore.
+The movie became the highest grossing Tamil movie of 2016, highest grossing South Indian movie of 2016 and 3rd highest grossing Indian movie of 2016.